 - without bloating staff (e.g. no need to hire extra team members)

-The need for a DevOps specialist arises from the very beginning of the project.
+The need for a DevOps specialist arises from the very beginning of work on the project.
 Why so?
 They can consult on the server architecture, as they know how to build it from the point of view of effective performance.
 They can assist and set up environments for development, testing and deployment, and also perform a range of other essential tasks.

-What is so special a DevOps can do?
+But still, what is so special a DevOps can do?

-DevOps for SaaS: best practices and their benefits
+DevOps for SaaS: benefits and best practices

 Continuous Delivery.
 Code changes are automatically built, tested, and prepared for deployment.